Bazoumana Koné

-Bazoumana Koné (born 13 December 1993) is an Ivorian-German professional basketball player who currently plays as a combo guard for Mitteldeutscher BC in the Basketball Bundesliga.
+Bazoumana Koné (born 13 December 1993) is an Ivorian-German professional basketball player who plays as a combo guard.
 He also represents the Ivory Coast men's national team.

 Professional career

 Koné debuted in the BBL with Eisbären Bremerhaven (2012–2014), before joining Hamburg Towers (2014–2016), and later the Basketball Löwen Braunschweig (2017–2019).
 In autumn 2019, he was drafted by the Oklahoma City Blue and played three games before an injury ended his stint.

 He returned to Europe in 2021 with Liège Basket (Belgium) and moved in March 2022 to Italy's Reale Mutua Torino, averaging 5.8 points per game.

 In September 2022, Koné signed with PS Karlsruhe Lions.
 He earned ProA “Impact Player of the Game” twice: on 22 November 2022 (25 pts, 6 ast, 4 reb, 3 stl) and on 19 February 2023 (30 pts, 8 ast, 3 reb, 2 stl), helping the Lions to the ProA semifinals while averaging 15.2 ppg.

 On 24 June 2025, Koné signed a one-year deal with Mitteldeutscher BC, becoming the club's fifth summer addition under head coach Marco Ramondino.
+On October 10, 2025, SYNTAINICS MBC and point guard Bazoumana Koné mutually agreed to terminate his contract due to differing views on future cooperation after injuries limited him to two preseason appearances.